grayswandyr/electrod/README.md

 # electrod - Formal analysis for the Electrod formal specification language

+%%VERSION%%

-Electrod is a model finder for first-order linear temporal logic with relations, transitive closure and partial domains.
+Electrod is a model finder inspired by Kodkod.
+It takes as input a model expressed in a mixture of relational first-order logic (RFOL) over bounded domains and linear temporal logic (LTL) over an unbounded time horizon.

+Then Electrod compiles the model to a problem for a solver (currently the NuSMV and nuXmv tools) to produce example or counter-example traces.

+Electrod is mainly meant to be used as a backend for the Electrum Analyzer.

 See the file [INSTALL.md](INSTALL.md) for building and installation instructions.